avm99963/infinitegforums/docs/contributing.md

 ## Beta test the extension
-Releasing an update to the stable channel isn't always an easy task, because bugs might make its way.
-As new release candidates are tested in the beta channel before being promoted to the stable channel, this gives us a last chance to catch any bugs before the release.
-This is why it's essential that some people volunteer to beta test the extension.
+Releasing an update to the stable channel isn't always an easy task, because bugs might make its way there.

+That's why, before releasing new versions to the stable channel in the Chrome Web Store, we test pre-release versions in 2 additional channels:

+- [**Beta channel**][beta-cws]: some days before releasing a new release to the stable channel, we first publish it to the beta channel.
+This gives us a last chance to catch any bugs.
+- [**Canary channel**][canary-cws]: if you're brave and want to try the latest of the latest, every night a new version is automatically uploaded to the Chrome Web Store with the latest changes.
+This allows you to use and test new features/fixes before they are released, and it will help us discover bugs before the new changes even reach the beta channel.

+  This channel is special because it is the only one where experiments (features which are currently under development and not yet ready to launch) are available.
+To see a list of experiments and enable them, go to the options page and click the flask icon button.

-While using the beta version comes with the risk of coming across bugs, those are usually minor, and you have the opportunity of using newer features before everyone else!
+While using these channels (and specially the canary channel) comes with the risk of coming across bugs, those are usually minor, and you have the opportunity of using newer features before everyone else!
+Also, volunteering to test the extension and report bugs is essential to keeping the extension bug-free.

 *** note
 **Note:** It isn't recommended to install two versions of the extension at the